Service Dog Certification Preparation

 One-Time Fee:

-$7000 for one year of in-person coaching
+$7000 for one year of in-person coaching with four private sessions/month*

-Two Coaching Sessions Per Month:
+Two Private Coaching Sessions Per Month:

-Three Coaching Sessions Per Month:
+Three Private Coaching Sessions Per Month:

 $400/month*

 We work on land which was taken from the nations who had lived here for thousands of years.
-They are still here and they are still waiting patiently for us to stop being jerks about it.
+They are still here and they are still waiting patiently for us to stop being weird about it.

-© 2023 Copyright Wag The Dog Training
+© 2024 Copyright Wag The Dog Training

 All Rights Reserved